 Secondly in the interesting parts department is what I experienced on Paper Mario: The Thousand Year Door is getting into a cave located at an island.
 There is some degree to this when it comes to exploring dungeons.
 Like we know that we had to go inside the Pirate's Grotto.
 So what if we go into a cave located at an island on my ARPG idea?
 That can be a good idea to me, as long as it's not gonna be as tedious as the one in Enchanted Arms.

 And speaking of tediousness, this is definetely one of the things I don't want in my ARPG idea.
 Annoying parts.
-Parts like these were always a struggle and the cave from Enchanted Arms is not the only thing I don't want.
+Parts like these were always a struggle and the Enchanted Arms-style cave is not the only thing I don't want.
 There are other annoying parts I don't want implemented.
 First off is tedious puzzles.
 There has been one game that has the part where we must complete the puzzle in a limited amount of time.
 It's Genma Onimusha.
 I loved the game, but what I hate the most is solving the puzzle while a countdown is present.
 It became a tedious struggle.
 That's why I don't want any and I mean any bullcrap on my ARPG idea.

 And last but not least, giant creatures for characters.
 If you played Final Fantasy XIII, it handled all six characters beating their Eidolon to earn it.
 And a TV cartoon that aired back in 2008 on Cartoon Network that involved teens using giant elemental creatures is Gormiti: The Lords of Nature!.
 Don't get me wrong.
 I do love me some Gormiti.
 Now, the characters have to summon their Gormiti in battle, so I thought that an ARPG would have that.
 But they would use it during giant battles and I think it's gonna be more Final Fantasy XIII than Gormiti in terms of giant creatures not being elemental.